The-Shi-Lab/CodeEmbedding/README.md

 ## Adapted codes from Xu Shi, Xianshi Yu, and Kuan-Han Wu ##

 # STEP 1 #
-A data prepossessing step to convert original EHR data into "cooccur" long number format
-- Step1_EHR2LongNumFormat.R
-- Convert EHR data (diagnostics, procedures, lab) to long format with 3 columns (PId, numDays, and CId)
+As shown in Step1_EHR2LongNumFormat.R.
+This is a data prepossessing step to convert original EHR data into desired format.
+In this step we convert the raw data DiagnosisCode ProcedureCode and ResultCode from the dataset diagnosis, procedure, and lab respectively into unique long-form and record them in column code_num in new datasets.
+The new dataset converted from the raw set now has 3 columns: patient id, the day of the visit recorded as the day since birth, and medical codes as code_num.
+- Notice: Please note that this procedure is specified with different data resources, that is, you need to create your personalized converting code for Step1 to get ready for further steps.
-- All numeric variables and sorted by PId then numDays
+- All the data are numeric variables and sorted by Patient ID and then numDays

 # STEP 2 #
 Use long number format EHR data to calculate cooccurence matrix